Early Reading and Writing Through Phonics

 To help parents explore the world of phonics with children at home, here are some great websites

-Letters and Sounds - interactive games for all phases of phonics development
+Little Wandle Letters and sounds - Interactive games for all phases of phonics delvelopments.

 Phonics Play - Free games across the phonics stages.
 There is a subscription fee to access even more